sammuehlebach/EECS-348-Team-Project/README.md

 Went over ideas for implementation execution.
 Decided that we would keep the "pure code" in a separate save file to prevent any difficulties with merging GitHub branches.

-Decided to implement a Stack over a Tree or queue.
+Decided to use a Stack over a Tree or queue.
 The "nodes" on the stack would be arithmetic expressions.
 Discussed libraries that we might import: cmath, etc.
 Possibly create a Driver class that runs the program.